 Sidewalk and bicycle connections to the Train Station are an important opportunity to the Town.
-Existing gaps in the network between the station and Town Center exist.
+The Town has been working to close gaps in the network between the station and Town Center and has installed a sidewalk to close the gap.
 Implementation of the Sidewalk and Pedestrian Plan is a priority for the Town.